Marquez-David/SpotifyClone/web/README.md

 ## Structure

 Inside the directory we can find the different functionalities developed for the correct functioning of the project.
-The structure of the project can be summarized as follows:
+The structure of the project(located in /src) can be summarized as follows:

 1. `Components` #Contains all the source code and style files for the custom components.
 2. `Layout` #Responsible for organizing and managing the overall structure of the user interface (UI)